Abdullah-ICT-14/Computer-Networks/README.md

-# computer-networks-lab-report
-computer networks all the lab report
+# Sir i have recommit the fllowing file now